Health and rights for children and young people

-We believe that children and young people can actively shape a future full of opportunities, when given the right support.
+We know that children and young people can actively create a future of opportunity if given the right support.

 In our work with BTS, we have identified the need for better Access to water, sanitation and hygiene (WASH); needs that will only increase with climate change in the slum areas we work in.
 That's why part of our health programmes includes improving sanitation facilities so that they are both inclusive for children with disabilities, but also circular and maintainable by the local community.
 We are also developing educational modules in Kibera, Africa's largest urban slum, that empower children and young people to learn about inclusive hygiene and give them the tools to take responsibility for sanitation in their schools.